iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 that represents the number of nodes per part, and the attribute `interior` contains the name of the integer-valued variable that indicates which part is condisidered as the interior of the geometry (value 0) and which part is considered exterior (value 1).
-Both these variables MUST have the same dimension.
+These variables must have the same dimension.

-Each part of the geometry denoting the exterior of the geometry MUST be completely contained by and in the same plane as another part representing the interior.
+Each part of the geometry denoting the exterior of the geometry must be completely contained by and in the same plane as another part representing the interior.

 **Example**